michaeltoohig/pwa-map-test/README.md

     [ ] handle cache full
     [ ] background sync or something to update backend when back online [x] WebPush
-[x] Map
+  [ ] relook at `sw-push.js` and check all those events are up to date with current browsers and how I've implemented them [x] Map
   [ ] dark theme map design
   [x] bounded area